Allergy and Gluten Free Show 2011: Who we met and what we tried

 Kent & Fraser

-Our regular favourite brands such as Doves Farm, Hale and Hearty, and Orgran all had stands.
+Our regular favourite brands such as Doves Farm, Hale & Hearty, and Orgran all had stands.
 But as usual we tried to hunt down some less well-known names and products.
 We chatted to the lovely Danny at Kent & Fraser who make scrumptious gluten free cookies, biscuits and shortbread, and whose packaging is eye-catching and contemporary.
 I can highly recommend the award-winning Stilton and walnut biscuits.
 Imagine these with a wedge of cheese and a glass of red on a warm summer’s night.
 Mmmm.

 We said hello to the Rude Health girls.
 I’ve never come across this brand before.
 But it’s available in Waitrose and Sainsbury’s and numerous health food stores across the UK.
 They do gluten free honey puffed oats, puffed rice and honey rice flakes.
 In fact, we came away with a whole box of honey rice flakes, so we’ll do a taste test on those next week.
 Again, great packaging and a quirky website.
 Check it out.